hermanhermitage/videocoreiv/README.md

 see https://github.com/hermanhermitage/videocoreiv/wiki/VideoCore-IV-Kernels-under-Linux.
 Our understanding of the Videocore Processor is nearing completion, and it is an excellent target for integer SIMD and DSP kernels.
 Essentially, it can be used for 16 way SIMD processing of 8, 16 and 32 bit integer values.

-**Breaking News** Work has begun documenting the RaspberryPi's QPU (Shader processor) at https://github.com/hermanhermitage/videocoreiv-qpu.
-This has the potential to unleash the full 24 GFLOPS power of the RaspberryPi for computation.

 #### Videocore IV Community and Resources: